 Making unicorn slime was a natural next step for my kids since it was combining their two favorite things in a colorful ball of happiness!

 How to Make Unicorn Slime

-We used a kid-friendly slime recipe with no harsh chemicals.
-That way, kids can get in on the mixing and help create this fun slime!
+This recipe is a win-win.
+Kids can get in on the mixing and help create this fun slime!

 - 6 bottles of Elmer’s School Glue (4 oz each)